shubhamrawal/markr/README.md

 3. The simplest approach would have been to go through the marks in each **POST** request and insert/update them in the database.
 When a user needed to **GET** the aggregate, they would be computed then and the result returned back to the user.

-4. The approach I decided to go with was to design a database schema with an aggregate table for keeping track of test aggregates (warehouse db style architecture).
-My assumptions was that the number of reads to the database will be much greater than the number of writes - which will help mitigate the higher costs of keeping the aggregate table updated.
+4. The approach I decided to go with (something the final service could be built on top of) was to design a database schema with an aggregate table for keeping track of test aggregates (warehouse db style architecture).
+My assumption was that the number of reads to the database will be much greater than the number of writes - which will help mitigate the higher costs of keeping the aggregate table updated.

 5. In a real-world scenario the aggregate table would not be updated with every **POST** request.
 For the purposes of this prototype, that is how it is implemented.
 A different update approach could be adopted for future development.